Heat Stroke Treatment in El Paso and Horizon City, TX

 • Weak, racing pulse

-For more information about heat stroke or an appointment with us at UCare Urgent Care, we welcome you to call us, schedule an appointment through our website.
-We serve patients from El Paso TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and Horizon City TX.
+For more information about heat stroke or an appointment with us at UCare Urgent Care and Walk-In Clinic, we welcome you to call us, schedule an appointment through our website.
+We serve patients from El Paso TX, Horizon City TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and BEYOND.